sahokoishida/Additive-GP-Kronecker/README.md

 This is a repository for the paper: Efficient additive Gaussian process models for large scale data and application to NO2 concentration in London

 ### Repository structure
-The structure of the repository are something like
+The structure of the repository is something like ...

 ```
 ├── Code